 - Clear style indicated, with sufficient articulations and dynamics throughout.

-- Elements should not overlap.
+- Elements should not overlap, in neither the score nor parts.

 4. No transcriptions or arrangements will be eligible, except arrangements or re-workings of the composer’s own pieces/tunes.